Yang-Fan1919/Global-patterns-of-cancer-transitions/README.md

 # R-code
-R code for two-stage modelling
+R code for a two-stage modelling study